 It Does Exist

 By pain, Nature informs the individual that he is somewhere out of order.
-This warning is normal.
+This warning is standard.
 The feeling becomes abnormal in the mind when imagination twangs the nerves with reiterated irritation, and Will, confused by the discord and the psychic chaos, cowers and shivers with fear.

 I do not say there is no such thing as fear.